biowpn/bioweapon/_posts/2024-01-18-what-the-func.md

 (using the value from a wrapper in empty state is undefined behavior; e.g., `unique_ptr`, `optional`) and violates the "Zero overhead abstraction" principle.

-I guess, in the end, more people wanted to something about the problems of `std::function` than maintaining the status-quo, but they couldn't really break `std::function`.
+I guess, in the end, more people wanted to do something about the problems of `std::function` than maintain the status-quo, but they couldn't directly touch `std::function`.

 Therefore,

-## So Here Be `std::move_only_function`
+## Here Be `std::move_only_function`

-You are right, the biggest selling point of `std::move_only_function` is not `move_only` as its name suggests, but rather that it fixes the problems of `std::function`:
+You are right, the biggest selling point of `std::move_only_function` is **not** move-only as its name suggests, but rather that it fixes the problems of `std::function`:

 1. It is const-correct;
-2. No extra check for non-null to raise exception;
+2. No extra check for nullness to raise exception;
-3. Due to 2, it can be made `noexcept`
+3. Due to 2, it can be made `noexcept` if you deem so

-Being move-only increases its application space: it can bind to move-only callables.
+Being move-only just increases its application space: it can bind to move-only callables.

 However, some time later, we decided that being copyable is also valuable, so here comes `std::copyable_function`: it is actually a fixed version of `std::function`, which is totally not reflected in its name.

-`std::copyable_function` is the chosen replacement for `std::function`.
+**`std::copyable_function` is the chosen replacement for `std::function`.**
 It remains a doubt whether it'll happen, though.
 Will people replace all of their `std::function` to `std::copyable_function` when upgrading to C++26?

-Only in one way would I probably do it:
+Only in one way would I consider doing it:

 ```cpp
 namespace my {